Southern Conference League

-The Southern Conference League is a British rugby league division in the Rugby Football League's tier 4.
-It is the highest level of amateur rugby league in the South of England and South Wales.
-It was one of the leagues that replaced Rugby League Conference.
+The Southern Conference League is the fourth tier of the British rugby league system.
+It is the highest level of amateur rugby league outside of the heartlands in Northern England, operating in The Midlands, Southern England, and Wales.
+It was one of the many leagues that replaced the Rugby League Conference.
 The competition was first played between 2012 and 2016, and was relaunched in 2019 after a two-year hiatus.